-- 9.27 Members of the public may attend meetings as observers. - 9.28 The taking of photographs, use of mobile phones or music players, and audio or video recordings are not permitted during meetings unless with the express permission of the Provost. - 9.29 If any item of business being discussed at a council meeting contains Exempt Information we will decide if the press and public (which for this purpose includes coopted members but not appointed members) must leave the room while the discussion is taking place.
-This Standing Order may not be suspended. (see SO 8.12) - 9.30 If any item of business being discussed at a council meeting contains Confidential Information, the press and public (which for this purpose includes co-opted members and in certain cases appointed members) must leave the room while the discussion is taking place.
-This Standing Order may not be suspended. (see SO 8.15) - 9.31 If there is any misbehaviour, we have the right to ask members of the public to leave. - 9.32 We may exclude people from a meeting or require that they leave if their presence or behaviour is causing, or is likely to cause, a disturbance.
+- 9.27 Subject to the provisions of the 1973 Act, Members of the public may attend meetings as observers. - 9.28 The taking of photographs, use of mobile phones or music players, and audio or video recordings by Members of the Public are not permitted during meetings unless with the express permission of the Provost.
+Meetings may be recorded by the Clerk. - 9.29 If any item of business being discussed at a council meeting contains Exempt Information we will decide if the press and public (which for this purpose includes coopted members but not appointed members) must leave the room or meeting, or not have access to the item while the discussion is taking place.
+This Standing Order may not be suspended. (see SO 8.12) - 9.30 If any item of business being discussed at a council meeting contains Confidential Information, the press and public (which for this purpose includes co-opted members and in certain cases appointed members) must leave the room or meeting, or not have access to the item while the discussion is taking place.
+This Standing Order may not be suspended. (see SO 8.15) - 9.31 If there is any misbehaviour, we have the right to ask members of the public to leave or to remove them from the meeting. - 9.32 We may exclude people from a meeting or require that they leave if their presence or behaviour is causing, or is likely to cause, a disturbance.
 The Provost may issue a warning to any person creating a disturbance or may order that person to be removed from the meeting. - 9.33 If there is a general disturbance during any part of the meeting open to the public, the Provost may order the meeting to be cleared.